dbriemann/glyph-zero/README.md

 Custom = dict[string]:generic # a dictionary that allows definition of custom key/value pairs
 ```

-The `custom` attribute allows to export custom data from the config file to the template rendering process.
+The `Custom` attribute allows to export custom data from the config file to the template rendering process.
 There is a simple example included in `config.toml`.

 ### Issue Exports